Community and Regional Economic Support (CARES) program

 CARES program funding for economic development initiatives begins at $10,000.

-Projects or initiatives that are completed by two or more project partners and have a positive impact beyond an individual community or organization will be given higher consideration during the evaluation process.
+Projects or initiatives that have private industry partnerships and have a positive impact beyond an individual community or organization will be given higher consideration during the evaluation process.

 How to apply